awsdocs/aws-systems-manager-user-guide/doc_source/session-manager.md

   Logging and auditing capabilities are provided through integration with the following AWS services:
   + **AWS CloudTrail** – AWS CloudTrail captures information about Session Manager API calls made in your AWS account and writes it to log files that are stored in an Amazon Simple Storage Service \(Amazon S3\) bucket you specify\.
 One bucket is used for all CloudTrail logs for your account\.
 For more information, see [Logging AWS Systems Manager API calls with AWS CloudTrail](monitoring-cloudtrail-logs.md)\.
   + **Amazon Simple Storage Service** – You can choose to store session log data in an Amazon S3 bucket of your choice for debugging and troubleshooting purposes\.
 Log data can be sent to your Amazon S3 bucket with or without encryption using your AWS KMS key\.
 For more information, see [Logging session data using Amazon S3 \(console\)](session-manager-logging.md#session-manager-logging-s3)\.
-  + **Amazon CloudWatch Logs** – CloudWatch Logs lets you monitor, store, and access log files from various AWS services\.
+  + **Amazon CloudWatch Logs** – CloudWatch Logs allows you to monitor, store, and access log files from various AWS services\.
 You can send session log data to a CloudWatch Logs log group for debugging and troubleshooting purposes\.
 Log data can be sent to your log group with or without AWS KMS encryption using your KMS key\.
 For more information, see [Logging session data using Amazon CloudWatch Logs \(console\)](session-manager-logging.md#session-manager-logging-cloudwatch-logs)\.
-  + **Amazon EventBridge** and **Amazon Simple Notification Service** – EventBridge lets you set up rules to detect when changes happen to AWS resources that you specify\.
+  + **Amazon EventBridge** and **Amazon Simple Notification Service** – EventBridge allows you to set up rules to detect when changes happen to AWS resources that you specify\.
 You can create a rule to detect when a user in your organization starts or stops a session, and then receive a notification through Amazon SNS \(for example, a text or email message\) about the event\.
 You can also configure a CloudWatch event to initiate other responses\.
 For more information, see [Monitoring session activity using Amazon EventBridge \(console\) ](session-manager-auditing.md#session-manager-auditing-eventbridge-events)\.
 **Note**
 Logging isn't available for Session Manager sessions that connect through port forwarding or SSH\.
 This is because SSH encrypts all session data, and Session Manager only serves as a tunnel for SSH connections\.

 ## Who should use Session Manager?<a name="session-manager-who"></a>
 + Any AWS customer who wants to improve their security and audit posture, reduce operational overhead by centralizing access control on instances, and reduce inbound instance access\.
-+ Information Security experts who want to monitor and track instance access and activity, close down inbound ports on instances, or enable connections to instances that don't have a public IP address\.
++ Information Security experts who want to monitor and track instance access and activity, close down inbound ports on instances, or allow connections to instances that don't have a public IP address\.
 + Administrators who want to grant and revoke access from a single location, and who want to provide one solution to users for Linux, macOS, and Windows Server instances\.
 + Users who want to connect to an instance with just one click from the browser or AWS CLI without having to provide SSH keys\.

 ## What are the main features of Session Manager?<a name="session-manager-features"></a>
 + **Support for Windows Server, Linux and macOS instances**

-  Session Manager lets you establish secure connections to your Amazon Elastic Compute Cloud \(EC2\) instances, on\-premises instances, and virtual machines \(VMs\)\.
+  Session Manager enables you to establish secure connections to your Amazon Elastic Compute Cloud \(EC2\) instances, on\-premises instances, and virtual machines \(VMs\)\.
 For a list of supported operating system types, see [Setting up Session Manager](session-manager-getting-started.md)\.
 **Note**
 Session Manager support for on\-premises servers is provided for the advanced\-instances tier only\.
-For information, see [Enabling the advanced\-instances tier](systems-manager-managedinstances-advanced.md)\.
+For information, see [Turning on the advanced\-instances tier](systems-manager-managedinstances-advanced.md)\.
 +  **Console, CLI, and SDK access to Session Manager capabilities**

   You can work with Session Manager in the following ways: